-Clinical Trials: Active Duodenal Ulcer: In a multicenter, double-blind, controlled, US study of endoscopically diagnosed duodenal ulcers, earlier healing was seen in the patients treated with Ranitidine as shown in Table 3.
+Clinical Trials: Active Duodenal Ulcer: In a multicenter, double-blind, controlled, US study of endoscopically diagnosed duodenal ulcers, earlier healing was seen in patients treated with Ranitidine Tablets as shown in Table 3.

 Studies have been limited to short-term treatment of acute duodenal ulcer.
 Patients whose ulcers healed during therapy had recurrences of ulcers at the usual rates.

 Maintenance therapy in duodenal ulcer: Ranitidine has been found to be effective as maintenance therapy for patients following healing of acute duodenal ulcers.
 In 2 independent, double-blind, multi-center, controlled trials, the number of duodenal ulcers observed was significantly less in patients treated with Ranitidine Tablets (150 mg at bedtime) than in patients treated with placebo over a 12-month period.

 PLC = Placebo.

 |Duodenal Ulcer Prevalence

 As with other H2-antagonists, the factors responsible for the significant reduction in the prevalence of duodenal ulcers include prevention of recurrence of ulcers, more rapid healing of ulcers that may occur during maintenance therapy, or both.